navikt/tiltakspenger-flate/README.md

 The page will reload if you make edits.

+### Proxy server

+The proxy server does these things
+- Proxy all request to `/api/*` and send them to the backend, but with an new token using On-behalf-of token exchange
+- serve the build directory on `/`

+The server can be run locally using `ts-node` by running `npm run serve`.
+This currently uses native ESM.
+The tests can be run with `npm run test` , these currently transpile to commonjs because [jest mocking currently does not work with native ESM](https://github.com/facebook/jest/issues/10025).
+Tests are using Supertest to wrap the express server.

 ### To run using Azure AD login locally do:

+First build go to the `server` dir and run `npm run build` to transpile your current version

 Do `docker compose up` in addition to running dev-server then go to 127.0.0.1:3000 instead of localhost:8081.